ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 ---
-description: This section contains information how to troubleshoot common problems with IP Fabric's VM setup.
+description: This section contains information on how to troubleshoot common problems with the IP Fabric VM's setup.
 ---

-# How to Troubleshoot IP Fabric VM
+# How To Troubleshoot IP Fabric VM

-In the event of a VM network connection problem, DNS issues, network devices connectivity issue, IP Fabric CLI is a useful helper.
+In the event of a VM network connection problem, DNS issues, or network devices connectivity issue, the IP Fabric CLI is a useful helper.

-CLI can also be used to access system and application logs and snapshot files.
+The CLI can also be used to access system and application logs and snapshot files.

-## Examining the Network Interface Settings
+## Examine Network Interface Settings

 !!! warning

-    When you log in through a VM console or SSH, network settings are displayed.
+    When you log in through the VM console or SSH, the network interface settings are displayed.
 This content is static, generated when VM boots!
-When DHCP is used, an IP address can change in some cases.
+    When DHCP is used, the IP address(es) can change in some cases.

 ```shell
 Linux ipfabric-server 5.10.0-19-amd64 #1 SMP Debian 5.10.149-2 (2022-10-21) x86_64